data-integrations/wrangler/wrangler-transform/docs/Wrangler-transform.md

 not configured as part of the output schema, and you are using the `set columns` directive, you may see inconsistent behavior.
 Use the `drop` directive to drop any fields that are not used in the data prep.

+Precondition language is selected to `JEXL` by default.
+It can be switched between `SQL` and `JEXL`.

+If precondition language is selected as `SQL`, the directive and UDD fields throw a validation error if they are non-empty.

 A precondition filter is useful to apply filtering on records before the records are delivered for data prep.
 To filter a record, specify a condition that will result in